-- Critically endangered – These are in a very critical state and on the brink of extinction.
+- Critically endangered – These are in a critical state and on the brink of extinction.

-- Endangered – Species at a high risk of extinction while in the wild.
+- She endangered – Species at a high risk of extinction while in the wild.

 - Vulnerable – The species is considered to be at risk of human or unnatural extinction without any human intervention.

-- Near threatened – Might be at a high risk of extinction soon in the future.
+- Near threatened – Might be at a high risk of extinction soon.

-- Least concern – May not become extinct or even threatened soon.
+- Most minor concern – It may not become extinct or even threatened soon.

 Among these groups, endangered, critically endangered, and vulnerable are all put in the threatened category.
 This particular category requires immediate intervention and measures to protect the species.
-If appropriate action is not taken to reduce the threats a species is facing, it may quickly reach the extinction category.
+If appropriate action is not taken to reduce the species’ threats, it may quickly reach extinction.

 All groups are created based on the extinction risks of a species.
-The IUCN Red List is an essential tool that environmentalists and conservationists use to get help from governments to protect endangered species.
+The IUCN Red List is an essential tool that environmentalists and conservationists use to ask for governments’ help to protect endangered species.